-- Expansion of the primary care faculty (currently, there are approximately 100 clinical faculty in the Division of General Internal Medicine and Public Health) and reorganization of the ambulatory rotations in a "4 + 2 block" system for better teaching and an overall richer experience.
+- Continued expansion of the primary care faculty (currently, there are approximately 100 clinical faculty in the Division of General Internal Medicine and Public Health) and organization of the ambulatory rotations in a "4 + 2 block" system for better teaching and an overall richer experience.

 The Vanderbilt tradition fosters strong peer and faculty mentor relationships with emphasis on excellence in patient care, attention to detail, and a scholarly approach to clinical issues.
 The qualities we value most are intellectual curiosity, honesty, compassion, and genuine enthusiasm for learning and for sharing what has been learned.

 Vanderbilt University Medical Center stands as one of the premier medical institutions of the region and its strong commitment to patient care, research and education has led to national recognition.
 The merger of biomedical informatics and direct patient care at Vanderbilt is second to none, and Vanderbilt’s use of technology has led to a number of research projects that are possible only at this institution.

 However, the Vanderbilt Department of Medicine’s pride continues to be the residents.
 Despite clinical and research acumen, the Department of Medicine continues to make resident education and training one of the top priorities of the department.
 The Vanderbilt house staff are engaged and involved at all levels of the institution and are often cited as one of the strongest aspects of the Department of Medicine.
 Our residents have the opportunity to rotate through a diverse range of subspecialty-specific teams, thus gaining exposure to a wide variety of patients and education-focused faculty in general internal medicine and many medicine subspecialties.
 Beyond patient care, Vanderbilt residents are involved in a wide variety of scholarly work including clinical research, basic science research, and educational activities.
 The Vanderbilt house staff are engaged and involved at all levels of the institution, from direct patient care through leadership roles locally and in the field of medicine as a whole.
 The residents are often cited as one of the strongest aspects of the Department of Medicine, a fact that the department is very proud of and works to maintain.